yunzhi-teng/CNSLAM/README.md

 It is a naive slam project (monocular)
 #### Feature
 - estimate pose using pnp(3D--2D)
-- triangulate new 3D point
+- triangulate new 3D map point
 - BA(for each frame or all frames or choosed frames)
 #### Data structure
 - Tslam: